vectordotdev/vector/rfcs/2021-03-26-6517-end-to-end-acknowledgement.md

 Further, users of Vector may wish to selectively enable this feature only selectively on certain sources.
-To minimize the overhead of this feature, sources that cannot or should not provide acknowledgements should not be required to participate in delivery notifications, as they would only be discarding the acknowledgement.
+To minimize the overhead of this feature, sources that cannot or should not provide acknowledgements should not be required to participate in finalization handling, as they would only be discarding the status.

 ### Sinks using a disk buffer